 Let’s face it.
-Because of the tight market, even your best real estate marketing ideas from a few years ago might be on shaky ground in 2019.
+Because of the tight market, even your best real estate marketing strategies from a few years ago might be on shaky ground in 2022.

 To make matters worse, Facebook and Google both changed their algorithms which means getting leads from your feed or organic search is harder than ever, if not straight up impossible.

 Scary right?
 It doesn’t have to be…

 Smart agents are learning how to adapt their real estate marketing plans for 2022 to keep pace with all the crazy changes.